-- "none": Any existing device should be removed from the given slot. - "emptydrive": For a virtual DVD or floppy drive only, this makes the device slot behaves like a removeable drive into which no media has been inserted. - If a UUID is specified, it must be the UUID of a storage medium that is already known to VirtualBox (e.g. because it has been attached to another virtual machine).
-See chapter 8.4, \(VBoxManage \) list, page 116 for how to list known media.
+- "none": Any existing device should be removed from the given slot. - "emptydrive": For a virtual DVD or floppy drive only, this makes the device slot behaves like a removeable drive into which no media has been inserted. - "additions": For a virtual DVD drive only, this attaches the VirtualBox Guest Additions image to the given device slot. - If a UUID is specified, it must be the UUID of a storage medium that is already known to VirtualBox (e.g. because it has been attached to another virtual machine).
+See chapter 8.4, VBoxManage list, page 118 for how to list known media.
 This medium is then attached to the given device slot. - If a filename is specified, it must be the full path of an existing disk image (ISO, RAW, VDI, VMDK or other), which is then attached to the given device slot. - "host: <drive>": For a virtual DVD or floppy drive only, this connects the given device slot to the specified DVD or floppy drive on the host computer. - "iscsi": For virtual hard disks only, this allows for specifying an iSCSI target.
 In this case, more parameters must be given; see below.